J1 Visa Waiver Application (Stage 1)

 Photocopy of the page containing visa on passport (H1-B, H-4, etc.), the copy of I-94, and photocopy of all DS-2019.

 Clear Photocopy of Green Card

 Employment Authorization Document (Work Permit)

-I-797, I-140 or I-20 (If approval copy of these notices are pending, also attach a handwritten note detailing the efforts being taken to regularize status)
+I-797, I-140, or I-20 (If approval copies of these notices are pending, also attach a handwritten note detailing the efforts being taken to regularize status)